Openness in Research

 An open teaching and research environment is fundamental for the free exchange of ideas throughout the University community.
 Restrictions on who can work on a project and how the results can be disseminated violate this principle.
 They also may exclude the work from consideration as "fundamental research" in regard to export controls.
 However, there may be situations when the University must have flexibility to depart from this standard in order to serve a public interest.
 This policy clarifies the circumstances in which certain restrictions in a research agreement can be accepted by the University while still preserving the principle of open research.
 It also outlines the process for a researcher to use to request an exemption from this standard and provides guidance for University faculty and staff to use in evaluating these requests.

 - A subcommittee of the Senate Research Committee that considers requests for exemptions to the Openness in Research policy.
 The Subcommittee consists of five faculty members, one professional and administrative staff member involved in research, and one student.
-Three of the faculty, the staff member, and the student are appointed by the Senate Research Committee.
-The other two faculty members are appointed by the Committee on Committees.
+The members of the subcommittee will be appointed by the chair of the Senate Research Committee in consultation with the members of the Senate Research Committee.
 The chair is a faculty member, designated by the chair of the Senate Research Committee.
 Ex officio members include representatives from the Office of the General Counsel and from the Office of the Vice President for Research.

 - Proprietary research